 Dr Geoffrey Swenson

-Geoffrey Swenson is a Lecturer in International Relations at City, University of London, an External Affiliate of Ostrom Workshop at the University of Indiana, Bloomington, and a Term Member of the Council on Foreign Relations.
+Geoffrey Swenson is a Lecturer in International Politics at City, University of London, an External Affiliate of Ostrom Workshop at the University of Indiana, Bloomington, and a Term Member of the Council on Foreign Relations.

 Geoffrey has held fellowships at the London School of Economics, Stanford University, and the Carnegie Endowment for International Peace.
 Previously, he was an in-country program manager for the Asia Foundation in Timor-Leste and Nepal, the founder and in-country director of Stanford Law School's Timor-Leste Legal Education Project, and a global political party development specialist with the National Democratic Institute.